matheusfm/matheusfm.github.io/content/about/index.en.md

 Golang, Java, Kubernetes, Cloud Native and Microservices

 ## Talks
-I like talk about the technology that I work with.
+I like to share my experiences and learnings about the technology.
 My latest public talks are listed below.

 ### 2020